 - 2 Nights of Accommodation in a Country Hotel with Breakfast

 - Admission Fee to the Geothermal Pool

-Strandir in the north western part of Iceland is usually not the first thing people mentioned when discussing Iceland.
-The reason, well, it’s unreachable throughout most winter and it requires some skill in driving.
-Lucky for us this brings us vast landscapes of untouched nature and the most unique and remote place in Iceland.
-Strandir is unlike any other place when the midnight sun bathes in the ocean and the mountains and hills of the fjords light up after months of darkness in the winter.
-The wildlife is colorful and the solitude is otherworldly.
-Seals, birds and a few curious horses and sheep will welcome you along the way with the few remaining summer inhabitants in the charming little villages along the way.
+Strandir in the northwestern part of Iceland is not usually the first place people mention when discussing Iceland.
+The reason, well, it’s unreachable throughout much of the winter, and getting there requires great driving skills.
+Luckily, this leaves us with vast landscapes of untouched nature and the most unique and remote places in Iceland to explore.
+Strandir is unlike any other place when the midnight sun bathes the ocean in its rays, illuminating the mountains, hills and stunning fjords after the dark months of winter.
+The wildlife is colorful and the solitude is totally otherworldly.
+You will be greeted by seals, birds and a few curious horses and sheep along the way, and the few remaining summer inhabitants will welcome you in the charming little villages.

 This tour is all about hiking, beautiful nature, local cuisine and untouched locations.
-We will visit old historic sites and explore the trails that the settlers used the hike across when traveling in Iceland.
-The west fjords or as the locals like to call it best fjords are the must harsh and rural parts of Iceland.
-Many of the places are only reachable by foot or boat and you will get to experience this first hand.
-Strandir means beaches and this goes to show that no matter where you are in the Westfjords you will be close to the ocean.
-This adds to the fresh, clean serenity that empowers the place.
-If you are looking to be in complete silence this is where you go.
+We will visit old historic sites and hike the trails that the settlers used when they traveled through these parts.
+The Westfjords, or, as the locals like to call them ‘the best fjords’ are the harshest and most rural places in Iceland, as well as being incredibly beautiful.
+Many of these places are only reachable on foot or by boat – on this tour you will experience that remoteness and beauty first hand.
+Strandir means beaches, this name is very meaningful, no matter where you are in the Westfjords you are close to the ocean.
+This adds greatly to the fresh and clean serenity which empowers this place.
+The West Fjords are the place to go when you want to be in complete silence.